buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 <!-- Before publication, re-screenshot this page with some more up-to-date shots (from this book for added meta). -->

-Dribbble’s shot pattern, like the profile pattern, has its own information architecture that communicates information about the shot in question:
+Dribbble’s shot pattern, like the profile pattern, has its own structure and hierarchy that communicates information about the shot in question:

 + **The Shot’s Title:** Break Badges [Sketch]
 + **The Shot’s Upload Date:** August 23, 2014